Click and Collect vs. Reserve and Collect: similarities & differences

 - Cross-selling in store: According to a FEVAD report, nearly 33% of e-customers bought other products in-store when they came in to pick up an order.
 When a customer comes to your store, the display of additional items, the sales staff, the merchandising and other criteria encourage the purchase of new products.

 - Lower transport costs: The last mile represents a real logistical challenge and a significant cost for many retailers.
 Carriers are also confronted with municipalities’ desire to reduce traffic in city centres.
 By implementing a single logistics flow between the warehouse and the store (for products ordered online), the logistics chain is significantly simplified and therefore less costly.
-Transport costs can be further reduced by combining Click & Collect and Reserve & Collect with a unified stock and a specific order orchestration pattern.
-It seems obvious that the best way to reduce transport costs is simply to not have to transport anything!
+Transport costs can be further reduced by combining Click and Collect and Reserve and Collect with a unified stock and a specific order orchestration pattern.
+It seems obvious that the best way to reduce transport costs is simply to not have to transport anything.
 So when a consumer reserves or buys an item that is already in stock in the store they want to visit, no transport is required.